What do you enjoy most about your role?

-Why did you decide to join Greenhill?
+Why did you pick Greenhill?

 Before my internship, I had a difficult choice to make between a top-tier bulge bracket, a well-respected hedge fund, and Greenhill.
 The bankers at Greenhill made that decision far, far easier.
 From the moment of my initial networking event with Greenhill (which I must admit, I went to on the promise of free food and drink), I felt an exceptionally strong connection with the firm.
-It’s hard to pin down exactly what it was, but I think it came down to a commitment to making every guest in the room feel welcome – a trait replicated at interview stages, during my internship, and now as an analyst.
+It’s hard to pin down exactly what it was, but I think it came down to a commitment to making every guest in the room feel welcome – a trait replicated at interview stages, during my internship, and now as an Analyst.
 Beyond just the ‘vibe’, Greenhill’s work seemed perfect for those with curious minds.
 As a generalist, I was able to work across six sectors during my internship on a multitude of differing tasks, something that would have been impossible in large investment banks and most boutique firms.

 What has surprised you about your role or the firm, since joining Greenhill?

 Before joining Greenhill, I had heard horror stories of investment banks, where MDs refused to learn Analysts’ names and taxis took analysts home at night only to shower and immediately return.
 What struck me about Greenhill was an active effort to demystify this myth – everyone is incredibly friendly, encouraging, supportive and will always have time for you, no matter how junior or senior you may be.
 It’s easy for a firm to sing from the rooftops about their culture, but Greenhill puts it into practice – team building, drinks events, karaoke, sports in the corridors – you name it, we take our culture very seriously.